ITWM-TVFS/Ensight4Matlab/README.md

 ```bash
 > export LD_LIBRARY_PATH=/home/USER/Ensight4Matlab/ensight_lib/lib/:${LD_LIBRARY_PATH}
 ```
-You can add this line to your `.bashrc` file to automatically run it.
+You can add this line to your `.bashrc` file to run it automatically.

 If you don't install the library and also don't add set the appropriate `LD_LIBRARY_PATH`, the system won't be able to find the library, resulting in an error message similar to: